macgibbons/sql-professional/book-1-carnival-design/chapters/IMPORTING.md

 ## Goals

-After this chapter, doing the exercises, and discussing with your instructor, you should understand the following concepts.
+After reading this chapter, doing the exercises, and engaging in discussion with your instructor and peers, you should be able to execute the following skills in pgAdmin.

 1. Creating a new database
 2. How to import SQL statements via a .sql file